cysouw/YAST/text/yast.md

 The results of the evaluated instructions can be recorded, and this ~~receipt~~ looks like a constituent tree.
 Crucially, the creation of such constituent trees are not necessary for the production of the utterance.
 The constituent tree is just the combined effect of all instructions.
 So, the tree is really a receipt and not a recipe.
 In short, the syntactic approach of YAST can be summarised as a ~~recipe-rule-result-receipt~~ model.
 The (dependency-like) instructions are the recipe.
 The recipe is fed into the the rules to produce a resulting utterance.
 Additionally, a (constituent-like) receipt is a summary of all the procedures leading to the result.

 The ephemeral role of the constituent-like receipt is also reflected in the workings of the ~~parser~~.
 The parser does not attempt to reconstruct the constituent tree, but immediately (after observing each pronounced element) tries to reconstruct the underlying dependency-like instructions.
-In the current implementation, simply many different instructions are attempted within the range of possibilities as constrained by the utterance.
+In the current implementation, simply various different instructions are attempted within the range of possibilities as constrained by the utterance.
 Each attempt is fed into the rules until the actually observed utterance is replicated.
-In a sense, this parser is like an unexperienced learner of the language that knows the rules, but does not know any shortcuts to quickly arrive at the right interpretation.
 The YAST-parser is thus actually a predictor that constantly tries to reconstruct the instructions (as intended by the generator) by performing generation in parallel and checking the results of these mirrored generation with the observed utterance.
 The parser mostly does not have to wait until an utterance is finished, but can already start predicting while the utterance is still ongoing.
 This aspect of YAST seems to be a very fruitful approach for modelling language processing.

 ![Basic workflow of YAST](figures/basis){#fig:basis}